-BLACK GIRLS WHO PAINT seeks a talented part-time Outreach Intern to join our team.
+BLACK GIRLS WHO PAINT seeks a talented part-time Community Outreach Intern to join our team.
 We are looking for a creative professional interested in expanding their administrative and public relations skills.
 Are you a college student looking for more experience in branding and marketing?
 Are you an artist/marketer interested in expanding your portfolio in arts administration?
 Do you also share the love of storytelling, design, and community engagement/outreach?
 Perfect, this may be the right fit for you!

 Conduct outreach for press, promotions, external/internal member communication, and other company initiatives